panoschron97/Crud_Application_Java_MySQL/README.md

 3.  **Configure the Application:**

-    *   Open the `Application.java` file (or relevant configuration file) and update the database connection details (URL, username, password) to match your MySQL setup.
+    *   Open the `Variables.java` file (or relevant configuration file) and update the database connection details (URL, username, password) to match your MySQL setup.
 For example:

         ```java
         String url = "jdbc:mysql://localhost:3306/Application";